Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Discussion

 \subsection{Data quantity versus quality}

-Governments implicitly argue that increased testing capacity will perform the above task.
-Without complete compliance, however, our understanding of future outbreaks may be plagued by self-selection bias, compounded by changing sensitivity and specificity rates.
+Governments and policy makers often implicitly argue that increased testing capacity will alleviate selection bias.
+Without complete compliance, however, our understanding of future outbreaks may be plagued by self-selection bias, compounded by changing sensitivity and specificity rates of RT-PCR testing.
 Random testing removes these effect modifiers, giving governments more information to fight the disease.
-This is not to say random testing should replace current testing practices; only that the random testing should supplement and will provide valuable additional information even with moderate sample sizes.
+This paper emphasizes that data quantity is secondary to both data quality and methodological considerations to account for selection bias.

+While we emphasize the importance of random sampling, we do not view it as a panacea.
+With access to \emph{only} a non-probabilistic sample, we cannot address self-selection bias.
+Probability samples provide necessary auxiliary information to do so.
+Data analysts can then focus on statistical issues related to the random samples such as how to handle non-response bias.
+Covariates that the scientific team think are correlated with non-response (e.g., political affiliation, rural/urban location) should be collected as part of the random sampling protocol and corrected for in the data analysis.
+On the other hand, collecting covariate information that correlates with testing propensity (e.g., symptom status) in the non-probabilistic sample is insufficient.